mjhea0/node-stripe-charge/README.md

 ## Quick Start

-1. Clone: `git clone git@github.com:mjhea0/node-stripe-template.git`
+1. Download - `npm install node-stripe-template`
-1. Install the dependencies: `cd node-stripe-template && npm install`
+1. Install the dependencies - `cd node-stripe-template && npm install`
 1. Add Stripe Keys to env variables (see *_config.js*)
 1. Add your `PublishableKey` to *main.js*
 1. Run `mongod` in a seperate terminal window